-Impact Management Actions Implementation 1 Monitoring Responsible Method of Timeframe for Responsible Frequer ncy Evidence of person implementation implementation person compliance All watercourses must be protected from direct or indirect spills of DPM / DSS No machinery Duration of DPM/DSS Daily Photographic pollutants such as solid waste, sewage, cement, oils, fuels, chemicals, allowed into construction Evidence aggregate tailings, wash and contaminated water or organic material unauthorized resulting from the Contractor's activities; areas.
+Impact Management Actions Implementation ו Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance - All watercourses must be protected from direct or indirect spills of • pollutants such as solid waste, sewage, cement, oils, fuels, chemicals, aggregate tailings, wash and contaminated water or organic material resulting from the Contractor's activities;

-In the event of a spill, prompt action must be taken to elect the well-tail Dravisian of In the event of a spill, prompt action must be taken to clear the polluted • Provision of or affected areas; adequate spill Where possible, no development equipment must traverse any seasonal kits and drip or permanent wetland trays where No return flow into the estuaries must be allowed and no disturbance of necessary. the Estuarine Functional Zone should occur; Development of permanent watercourse or estuary crossing must only be undertaken where no alternative access to tower position is available; There must not be any impact on the long term morphological dynamics of watercourses or estuaries; Existing crossing points must be favored over the creation of new crossings (including temporary access) When working in or near any watercourse or estuary, the following environmental controls and consideration must be taken: a) Water levels during the period of construction; No altering of the bed, banks, course or characteristics of a watercourse b) During the execution of the works, appropriate measures to prevent pollution and contamination of the riparian environment must be implemented e.g. including ensuring that construction equipment is well maintained; c) Where earthwork is being undertaken in close proximity to any watercourse, slopes must be stabilised using suitable materials, i.e. sandbags or geotextile fabric, to prevent sand and rock from entering the channel; and d) Appropriate rehabilitation and re-vegetation measures for the watercourse banks must be implemented timeously.
-In this regard, the banks should be appropriately and incrementally stabilised as soon as development allows. development anovo.
+1 - In the event of a spill, prompt action must be taken to clear the polluted or affected areas; - Where possible, no development equipment must traverse any seasonal or permanent wetland - No return flow into the estuaries must be allowed and no disturbance of the Estuarine Functional Zone should occur; - Development of permanent watercourse or estuary crossing must only be undertaken where no alternative access to tower position is available; - There must not be any impact on the long term morphological dynamics of watercourses or estuaries; - Existing crossing points must be favored over the creation of new crossings (including temporary access) - When working in or near any watercourse or estuary, the following environmental controls and consideration must be taken: a) Water levels during the period of construction; No altering of the bed, banks, course or characteristics of a watercourse b) During the execution of the works, appropriate measures to prevent pollution and contamination of the riparian environment must be implemented e.g. including ensuring that construction equipment is well maintained; c) Where earthwork is being undertaken in close proximity to any watercourse, slopes must be stabilised using suitable materials, i.e. sandbags or geotextile fabric, to prevent sand and rock from entering the channel; and d) Appropriate rehabilitation and re-vegetation measures for the watercourse banks must be implemented timeously.
+In this regard, the banks should be appropriately and incrementally stabilised as soon as development allows.